Liz Gleason, Program DIRECTOR

 Contact Calley by email using firstname [at] vhcb.org

-Betsy started her role as the Program Assistant for the Vermont Farm & Forest Viability Program in the spring of 2021.
-She provides administrative support to our water quality grants program, data management, and outreach efforts.
+Betsy joined the Vermont Farm & Forest Viability Program in the spring of 2021.
+She manages our grants programs and the program's financial processes.
 Betsy is motivated by building a just and sustainable economy, has a BA in Community and International Development from the University of Vermont, and has previously worked as grassroots community organizer, baker, and pickler.
 Betsy lives in Burlington’s Old North End and spends her free time biking, cooking, and dancing.